TitledGames/titledgames.github.io/README.md

 - [Browser Support](#browser-support)
 - [Contributing](#contributing)

-## 🎯 About
+## About

-This is the official website for Titled Games, showcasing our company, values, and upcoming games.
+This is the official website for Titled Games.
 The site is built with vanilla HTML, CSS, and JavaScript for maximum compatibility and ease of maintenance.

-## ✨ Features

-- **Modern, Dynamic Design**: Animated particles, smooth transitions, and engaging visual effects
-- **Fully Responsive**: Works seamlessly on desktop, tablet, and mobile devices
-- **Well-Documented Code**: Extensive comments throughout all files for easy maintenance
-- **Performance Optimized**: Minimal dependencies, fast load times, optimized animations
-- **Accessibility**: Semantic HTML, keyboard navigation support, high contrast mode support
-- **GitHub Integration**: Links back to our GitHub organization
-- **WIP Status**: Clear indicators that games are in development

-## 📁 File Structure
+## Site Structure

 ```
 titledgames.github.io/